hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 - 1.1: Add Settings button
 - 1.0: Finish console version, move to GUI version

-# Installing and Recommendation
+# Installation and Recommendation
 - You just need to download the folder to whereever you want in your PC.
 Creating a shortcut on the desktop is recommended.
-- It is required to have stable Internet connection to download files when booting the application.
+- It is required to have Internet connection to download files when booting the application, otherwise it will read the existing ones.

 # Mechanism
 - Downloading part and loading part for rubric file and world record file are operated first.